-While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, plain Greek yogurt or sour cream, diced tomato, chopped greens, and/or cheese.
+While the veggies are cooking, prepare a variety of garnishes and vegetarian tostada toppings: chopped cilantro, sliced avocado, lime crema, plain Greek yogurt or sour cream, diced tomato, chopped greens, and/or cheese.
 Once you’re ready to eat these vegetarian tostadas, serve the toppings family-style and let everyone customize their tostadas to THEIR taste!

 Storage Tips & Leftover Ideas